-If your pharmacist can't get your drug plan information, your doctor may be able to give you a sample of your prescription drug until your coverage is confirmed, or you may have to pay out of pocket for the entire cost of your drug.

-If you do pay out of pocket for your drugs, save your receipts, and contact your plan.
-You may be able to get back some of what you spend, or have the amount credited toward your out-of-pocket costs.
+If you don't have any of the items above that confirm your plan membership, and your pharmacist can't get your drug coverage information any other way, you may have to pay out of pocket for the entire cost of your drugs.
+If you do pay for your drugs out of pocket, save the receipts and contact your plan.
+You may be able to get back some of what you spent, or have the amount credited toward your out-of-pocket costs.

-Can I fill my prescriptions using a mail-order pharmacy?
+Where can I fill my prescriptions?